MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-publishing-a-visual-studio-extension.md

 1. In Visual Studio, start debugging. to open an experimental instance of Visual Studio.

 2. In the experimental instance, go to the **Tools** menu and click **Extensions and Updates...**.
-The TestPublishing extension should appear in the center pane and be enabled.
+The TestPublish extension should appear in the center pane and be enabled.

 3. On the **Tools** menu, make sure you see the test command.